niemenjoki/compress-create-react-app/README.md

 ## Donations

-Due to Finnish laws, Joonas Jokinen can't accept direct donations.
-If you want to support the development of his package, you can buy a written greeting from Joonas Jokinen for 5€ (US \$6):
+Due to Finnish laws, I can't accept direct donations.
+If you want to support the development of this package, you can buy a written greeting from me for 5€ (US \$6):

 1. Send the payment for the greeting via [PayPal](https://paypal.me/jnsjknn).
 2. Send the receipt to joonas@joonasjokinen.fi and you will receive your greeting within a week.

 ## License

-This app is licensed under the [MIT License](https://github.com/XzaR90/compress-create-react-app/blob/master/LICENCE.md).
+This app is licensed under the [MIT License](LICENSE.md).